 |Nominal duration||2 years|

-There are 13 tuition waivers available for top ranked applicants in 2022, including 12 tuition waivers for EU/EEA/Swiss applicants, 1 tuition waiver for other applicants.
+There are 13 tuition waivers available for top ranked applicants in 2023, including 12 tuition waivers for EU/EEA/Swiss applicants, 1 tuition waiver for other applicants (regardless of citizenship).

 More information on tuition fees is available at www.ut.ee/tuition.

 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer.

 Bachelor’s degree or equivalent qualification (must be obtained by the end of July) in information technology, electrical and electronic engineering, computer science, mechanic engineering, software engineering, computer engineering, information systems or a related field.
 NB!
 For country-specific document requirements please see www.ut.ee/country-specific.